 Although stainless steel is chemically inert, it is recommended that the filter pot is washed and patted dry after each use to extend its life.

 With the brass filter pot, after wash, give it a buff with lemon juice / tamarind to make it shine!

 - Assemble the chambers one on top of the other.

 - Add coffee grounds to the top chamber and tamp it down gently with the inner plunger.
 The purpose of the plunger is level the coffee bed, don't tamp too hard especially for our chicory blend as it will choke the drip.

-- With the plunger held in its place, slowly add hot water (off the boil).
+- Hold the plunger and lift it a tad above the grounds to break the fall of pouring hot water (off the boil).
 Slightly wetting the grounds before pouring the entire water speeds up the brewing process.

 - Close the filter with lid and allow to stand.